KenMackMe/KenMackMe/README.md

 ![Banner](./kdb.jpg)

 I'm Kenny.
+I have a background in Information Technology and a growing interest in working with data.
+I'm currently completing a Bachelor of Science in Information Technology.
-Aspiring Data Analyst with skills in data cleaning, exploration, and visualization.
-I enjoy working with data to find patterns, answer questions, and support better decisions.
+I'm an aspiring Data Analyst with skills in data cleaning, exploration, and visualization.
+I enjoy working with data to uncover patterns, answer questions, and support better decision-making.

 - Querying data using SQL and Python
 - Cleaning and organizing datasets